ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

-CellphoneDB output is high-throughput.
-CellphoneDB provides all cell-cell interactions that may potentially occur in your dataset, given the expression of the cells.
+CellPhoneDB output is high-throughput.
+CellPhoneDB provides all cell-cell interactions that may potentially occur in your dataset, given the expression of the cells.
 The size of the output may be overwhelming, but if you apply some rationale (which will depend on the design of your experiment and your biological question), you will be able to narrow it down to a few candidate interactions.
 The new method `degs_analysis` will allow you to perform a more tailored analysis towards specific cell-types or conditions, while the option `microenvs` will allow you to restrict the combinations of cell-type pairs to test.

 It may be that not all of the cell-types of your input dataset co-appear in time and space.
 Cell types that do not co-appear in time and space will not interact.
 For example, you might have cells coming from different in vitro systems, different developmental stages or disease and control conditions.
 Use this prior information to restrict and ignore infeasible cell-type combinations from the outputs (i.e., columns) as well as their associated interactions (i.e. rows).
 You can restrict the analysis to feasible cell-type combinations using the option `microenvs`.
 Here you can input a two columns file indicating which cell type is in which spatiotemporal microenvironment (see [example](https://github.com/ventolab/CellphoneDB/blob/master/README.md#preparing-your-microenviroments-file-optional-if---microenvs) ).
-CellphoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters co-existing in a microenvironment) ignoring the rest of combinations.
+CellPhoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters co-existing in a microenvironment) ignoring the rest of combinations.

 ## Why values of clusterA-clusterB are different to the values of clusterB-clusterA?